 Application for STP-MAPA Funding for FY 2018

-General Roadway Projects (Urban or Rural) Attach This Application Form to Your NDOR DR 530 Form and Probable Class of NEPA Action (DR53) Form When Applying for STP-MAPA Funding A Project Map Must Also be Attached to This Document When Applying for STP-MAPA Funding Project Name: Project Sponsor: Location: Description: NBIS # (if applicable): Funds Requested: Federal Total Local PE/NEPA/Final Design ROW Utilities/Construction/CE Total Yes ■ No Is this project listed in the MAPA 2035 LRTP?
-Is this project listed in local planning documents?
-Yes No Federal Functional Classification of the transportation facility to be improved: Corridors ■ High Priority ■ Medium Priority ■ Low Priority ■ None Environmental Justice ■ Environmental Justice ■ Development Zone ■ High Minority ■ None How will the proposed improvement effect the Volume to Capacity ratio of the transportation facility?
-(Calculate by subtracting existing V/C ratio from future V/C ratio for Level of Service) Explain how the proposed improvement relates to economic development/redevelopment Is this project connected to a binding redevelopment or new development project?
-Redevelopment New Development Please explain below: What is the condition/status of the existing pavement? □ Good □ Fair ■ Poor
+Gen eral Roadway Projects (Urbar n or Rural)

+Attach This Application Form to Your NDOR DR 530 Form and Probable Class of NEPA Action (DR53) Form When Applying for STP-MAPA Funding

+A Project Map Must Also be At tached to This Document Wi hen Applying for STP-N MAPA Funding

+Project Name:

+Project Sponsor: Location:

+Description:

+NBIS # (if applicable):

+·

+Funds Requested: Federal Local Total

+PE/NEPA/Final Design

+ROW

+Utilities/Construction/CE Total

+Total

+Is this project listed in the MAPA 2035 □ Yes □ No

+Is this project listed in local planning do ocuments?
+Yes D No

+Federal Functional Classification of the transportation facility to be Corridors improved:

+High Priority Medium Priority Environmental Justice □ Low Priority □ None

+Environmental Justice Development Zone High Minority None

+How will the proposed improvement effect the Volume to Capacity ratio of the transportation facility?
+(Calculate by subtracting existing V/C ratio from future V/C ratio for Level of Service)

+Explain how the proposed improvemer Is this project connected to a binding nt

+Redevelopment New Development

+New Development

+Please explain below:

+What is the condition/status of the exi sting navement?

+Fair D Poor

-What is the percentage of Local Ma (Minimum 20 percent) Does the submitting jurisdiction ha project?
-Yes ill commit to this project? ect forward as an Advance Construction Please calculate the Crash Severity CSI= n PDO + n PI1 + n PI2 + n PI3 + n Total Crashes CSI= Please calculate the Crashes per M nF Is this bridge Structurally Deficient Structurally Deficient The proposed improvement includ ☐ Functionally Obsolete Sufficiency Rating:(Check all that apply) □ Bus Rapid Transit Lanes □ Bus Rapid Transit Stations □ Bus Signal Priority □ Queue Jump Infrastructure □ Striped Transit Lane □ Park and Ride Lot □ Enhanced Bus Shelters □ HOV Lanes ☐ Traffic Signal Coordination ☐ Dynamic Message Boards ☐ Video detection equipment ☐ Traffic count equipment ☐ Ramp Meters/Gates ☐ Bicycle traffic signal detect ☐ Emergency Vehicle Signal Priority □ Cycle Track □ On-Street Bicycle Lane □ Shared Lane Markings □ Off-Street Bicycle Trail □ Bicycle Parking Amenities/Racks □ Enhanced Bicycle Crossings □ Cross Walk Islands/Shelters □ Pedestrian Bridges □ Enhanced Signage/Way-finding □ Side Paths Please describe how this project fu transportation goals: ılfills or applies to local (comprehe ensive plans) or regional (MAPA LRTP)
+What is the percentage of Local Match the submitting jurisdiction will commit to this project?
+(Minimum 20 percent) Does the submitting jurisdiction have the potential to carry this project forward as an Advance Construction project?
+Yes □ No Please calculate the Crash Severity Index for the existing facility by using the following formula: CSI= nPDO + n PI1 + n PI2 + n PI3 + n F n Total Crashes CSI= Please calculate the Crashes per M lillion Vehicles for the existing fac cility Is this bridge Structurally Deficient Structurally Deficient or Functionally Obsolete Functionally Obsolete Sufficiency Rating: The proposed improvement includ es the following features: (Check all that apply) Bus Rapid Transit Lanes Bus Rapid Transit Stations Bus Signal Priority Queue Jump Infrastructure Striped Transit Lane Park and Ride Lot Enhanced Bus Shelters HOV Lanes Traffic Control Systems Traffic Signal Coordination Dynamic Message Boards Video detection equipment Traffic count equipment Ramp Meters/Gates Bicycle traffic signal detect Emergency Vehicle Signal Priority Bicycle Parking Amenities/Racks Enhanced Bicycle Crossings s rs Please describe how this project fu transportation goals: Ifills or applies to local (compreh ensive plans) or regional (MAPA LRTP) 'A LRTP)

 Application for STP-MAPA Funding for FY 2018

 Systems Management Transportation Projects

-Please Attach This Scoring Sheet to Your NDOR DR 530 Form and Probable Class of NEPA Action (DR53) Form When Applying for TAP-MAPA Funding
+Please Attach This Scoring Sheet to Your When NDOR DR 530 Form and Applying for TAP-MAP A Action (DR53) Form

-WI ien Applying for TAP-IVIA APA Funding

 Project Name:

 Project Sponsor:

 Description:

-Funds Requested: Federal Local Total
+Funds Requested: Funds Requested: Federal Local Total

-PE/NEPA/Final Design reuerar Local TOTAL
+PE/NEPA/Final Design

-ROW -
+ROW

 Utilities/Construction/CE

 Total

-Please briefly describe the project con cept and what is to be a ccomplished

-What is the percentage of Local Match that the submitting juri isdiction will commit to t his project?
+What is the percentage of Local Match the If the submitting jurisdiction is applying f

-If the submitting jurisdiction is applying MAPA ITS Architecture? ect, is the project applica able under the existing

-□ Yes □ l No
+🗆 Yes 🔹 🗖 M No

-Please describe how the proposed imp provement will enhance the ITS of the MAPA Reg ion
+Please describe how the proposed improvement will enhance the ITS of the MAPA Region

-If the submitting jurisdiction is applying for a transportation related study, please describe how the study will benefit the MAPA Region Please describe the proposed project's multi-jurisdictional impacts If the proposed project is not applicable to any of the above questions or requires further explanation to create a clear picture of what is to be accomplished, please describe the project below
+If the submitting jurisdiction is applying for a transportation related study, please describe how the study will benefit the MAPA Region

+Please describe the proposed project's multi-jurisdictional impacts

+If the proposed project is not applicable to any of the above questions or requires further explanation to create a clear picture of what is to be accomplished, please describe the project below